zavolanlab/SplicingReprogramming/README.md

 ### Get RNA-Seq data

-Download RNA-Seq data from the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra):
+In this section, RNA-Seq libraries from several different studies (TODO: see Table 1 in publication) are downloaded from the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).

+1. Download data:
 ```sh
 "${root}/documentation/sra_data/01.download_data.sh"
 ```

 ### Quantification & alignments

+In this section, the previously downloaded RNA-Seq libraries are uniformly processed.
+The following data are computed and summarized:
+* Abundance of transcript isoforms
+* Inclusion rates for alternative splicing (AS) events
+* Read alignments

-Generate evenly sized chunks of the sample table:
+1. Generate evenly sized chunks of the sample table:
 ```sh
 "${root}/documentation/align_and_quantify/01.split_sample_table.sh"
 ```

-Generate Anduril network files for the processing of RNA-Seq data:
+2. Generate Anduril network files for the processing of RNA-Seq data:
 ```sh
 "${root}/documentation/align_and_quantify/02.generate_workflows.sh"
 ```

-Build and execute Anduril commands:
+3. Build and execute Anduril commands:

 > This step uses Anduril/DRMAA-based execution on a HPC cluster!